Women and Lung Cancer Research and Preventive Services Act of 2025

 Life & Work

-The Department of Defense is directed to participate in the interagency review, which could lead to updated lung cancer prevention and screening programs for active duty service members, particularly those exposed to environmental hazards during service.
+The Department of Defense is included as a consulting agency in the review, which could lead to better lung cancer prevention and screening programs for active duty service members who may face occupational exposure risks.
+The impact is modest since this is a review and report requirement, not a direct program change.

 Disabilities